yandthj/HPC/docs/Documentation/Development/Jupyter/index.md

 Before you get started, we recommend installing your own Jupyter inside of a conda environment.
 The default conda/anaconda3 module contains basic Jupyter Notebook packages, but you will likely want your own Python libraries, notebook extensions, and other features.
 Basic directions are included later in this document.

-Internal (NREL) HPC users on the NREL VPN, or external users of the HPC VPN, may use the instructions below.
+Internal (NLR) HPC users on the NLR VPN, or external users of the HPC VPN, may use the instructions below.

-External (non-NREL) HPC users may follow the same instructions, but please use `kestrel.nrel.gov` in place of `kestrel.hpc.nrel.gov`.
+External (non-NLR) HPC users may follow the same instructions, but please use `kestrel.nrel.gov` in place of `kestrel.hpc.nrel.gov`.

 ## Using a Compute Node to run Jupyter Notebooks